aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/02-setup/01-non-upgradeable-plugins.md

 title: Non-upgradeable Plugins
 ---

-## Developing the Setup Contract for Non-Upgradeabe Contracts
+## Developing the Setup Contract for Non-upgradeable Contracts

 :::note
 To Do